-3.b)AIM: To perform linear convolution using circular convolution
+3.b)AIM: To perform linear convolution using circular convolution enter the first sequence [1 2 3 4] enter the second sequence [2 1 2 1]

-THEORY:Circular convolution is only defined for finite length functions (usually, maybe always, equal in length), continuous or discrete in time.
+THEORY: Circular convolution is only defined for finite length functions (usually, maybe always, equal in length), continuous or discrete in time.
 In circular convolution, it is as if the finite length functions repeat in time, periodically.
 Because the input functions are now periodic, the convolved output is also periodic and so the convolved output is fully specified by one of its periods.